 Potential Leaders Programme for those wising to pursue a career in leadership and Role of the Leader, a leadership development programme to further develop leadership skills.

-Our Trainee Technician programmes allow people to join our business with no technical experience and learn first-hand technical paint and repair or glass repair and replacement skills.
+Our Trainee Technician programmes allow people to join our business with no technical experience and learn first-hand glass repair and replacement skills.

 Qualifications such as CIPD and ACCA.